adnzaki/ss-paging/docs/intro.md

 While SSPaging is a powerful server-side pagination, it has some limitations as follow:
 - ### Server-side dependant
 SSPaging is a server-side pagination, so it will not work without connection to server.
 All features are rely on server connection to run.
-- ### Usage scope
+- ### Requires more steps
-SSPaging only works with Vue.js through the Composition API that needs Vue >3.0 or forcing you to use Pinia if you want to use it in Vue 2.
-For Vue 3 users, SSPaging works well with Composition API and Pinia.
-Current version of SSPaging also does not support Vuex.
-Though the Vuex version is still used in my project, but it is just for migration process.
+SSPaging is a low-level pagination library that requires more steps to implement than higher level pagination library since each function should be placed one by one into template.
+Though the current version has [built-in pagination components](builtin-components/intro), they do not cover all features in SSPaging.
+## Compatibilty
+SSPaging works best with Vue.js version >3.0 since it supports both Composition API and Pinia.
+For version before 3.0, you need Vue >2.7 that has support of Composition API.
+If your app is using Vue <2.7, you also need to install the composition api: `@vue/composition-api`.
+SSPaging also does not support Vuex that has been deprecated by Vue team.

 ## URL Pattern
 SSPaging has 2 options for providing URL to get the data.
 The first option is following SSPaging URL pattern, and the second option is using your own URL pattern.<br/>